hamba/cmd/README.md

 #### FlagStatsDSN: *--stats.dsn, $STATS_DSN*

 This flag sets the DSN describing the stats reporter to use.
-The available options are `statsd`, `prometheus`, `l2met`.
+The available options are `statsd`, `prometheus`, `l2met`, `victoriametrics`.

 The DSN can in some situations specify the host and configuration values as shown in the below examples: